rapidsai/docker/dockerhub-readme/generated-readmes/rapidsai-dev-nightly.md

 For a full description of each notebook, see the [README](https://github.com/rapidsai/notebooks/blob/branch-21.08/README.md) in the notebooks repository.

-### Building on top of RAPIDS images
+### Extending RAPIDS Images

-All RAPIDS images use `conda` as their package manager, and all RAPIDS packages (including source-built) are installed under the `rapids` environment name.
-If you want to build on top of the RAPIDS images (such as using `FROM`), then it is important to include `source activate rapids` at the start of all `RUN` commands in your `Dockerfile`.
+All RAPIDS images use `conda` as their package manager, and all RAPIDS packages (including source-built) are available in the `rapids` conda environment.
+If you want to extend RAPIDS images (such as using `FROM`), then it is important to include `source activate rapids` at the start of all `RUN` commands in your `Dockerfile`.
 Without this, the docker build context will not have access to the RAPIDS libraries, as it uses the `base` environment by default.
 Examples of this can be found in our own Dockerfiles, which can be found in the [RAPIDS Docker Repository](https://github.com/rapidsai/docker) on GitHub.

 ### Custom Data and Advanced Usage